 Personal protective equipment (PPE) for ophthalmic use

-There is heightened controversy regarding what constitutes appropriate PPE for ophthalmologists performing ophthalmic examinations, particularly around the use of masks and goggles.
-Reports of ophthalmologist and otolaryngologist deaths in China and Italy, new data about environmental virus contamination and increased awareness of asymptomatic and presymptomatic spread of new infections all favor mouth, nose, and eye protection.
+There is consensus regarding what constitutes appropriate PPE for ophthalmologists performing ophthalmic examinations, particularly around the use of masks and goggles.
+Reports of ophthalmologist and otolaryngologist deaths, data about environmental virus contamination and increased awareness of asymptomatic and presymptomatic spread of new infections all favor mouth, nose, and eye protection.
 However, global shortages of PPE and concerns about mask effectiveness with extended wear and reuse have thus far impacted widespread adoption.
 Consequently, U.S. hospital guidance varied initially from forbidding physicians from wearing masks except in high-risk interactions, presumably for fear of shortages, to mandating all hospital staff and patients wear surgical masks to reduce asymptomatic transmission.
 In hotspots, some hospitals require all caregivers to wear N-95 masks.
 The Academy relies on expert guidance from the CDC with regards to indications for extended mask wear and reuse, but recommends that patients wear masks or face coverings and that physicians wear surgical masks and eye protection during routine ophthalmic examinations.

 Treatment and vaccine

 Monoclonal antibody IL-6 receptor antagonists are being studied to address the “cytokine storm” seen in some patients with severe COVID-19.
-There are also efforts to use convalescent sera from COVID-19 survivors as therapy, and anticoagulant therapy to reduce the risk of thromboembolic events associated with COVID-19.
+There are also efforts to use convalescent sera from COVID-19 survivors as therapy,anticoagulant therapy to reduce the risk of thromboembolic events associated with COVID-19, and systemic corticosteroids to reduce the inflammatory component of the disorder.
 More information about developments in the treatment of COVID-19 by these agents is available from the CDC.

-At this time there is no vaccine to prevent infection, but numerous efforts to develop a vaccine are in progress, including an mRNA coronavirus vaccine trial that began enrollment in early March.
+At this time there is no vaccine to prevent infection, but numerous efforts to develop a vaccine are in progress, and one recently entered phase III trials.

 Use of chloroquine and hydroxychloroquine

-Chloroquine and hydroxychloroquine, oral agents approved for malaria and autoimmune disorders, respectively, are also under study but concerns about potential cardiotoxicity have limited their use.
+Chloroquine and hydroxychloroquine, oral agents approved for malaria and autoimmune disorders, respectively, have been proposed for prophylaxis and/or treatment in early stages of COVID-19, but concerns about potential cardiotoxicity have limited their use.
 The American Academy of Ophthalmology has no opinion on the use of chloroquine or hydroxychloroquine in COVID-19 patients.
 However, in a review of published guidelines for the use of these 2 drugs as treatment for COVID-19, a working group* from the Asia-Pacific Vitreo-Retina Society found that proposed doses in many of the ongoing studies worldwide exceeded the maximum daily dose considered safe for long-term therapy (generally <5mg/kg of real weight for hydroxychloroquine) for rheumatic and other chronic diseases (WF Mieler, MD, personal communication, March 25, 2020).

 The risk of irreversible maculopathy at these higher doses for short periods of time is unknown.
 Patients should be informed of the potential for macular toxicity before starting therapy.
 Furthermore, the need for baseline fundus examination and/or imaging is also unknown in cases with high doses over a relatively short duration.
 Additional diagnostic testing, such as an ERG, prior to placing a patient on hydroxychloroquine for treatment of COVID-19 is likely unnecessary due to the short treatment duration.
 Additionally, performing an ERG in this setting carries an unnecessary risk of virus transmission.
 Until more is learned about the toxicity associated with current regimens, decisions should be made on an individual basis, taking into consideration any pre-existing retinal disease.
 As in all cases, the Academy urges ophthalmologists to make decisions guided by available scientific evidence.